-Sossusvlei itself is a salt/clay pan; a wide, flat, salt-covered expanse with a dense and compact layer of clay in the subsoil.
+Sossusvlei is a wide, flat, salt-covered expanse with a dense and compact layer of clay in the subsoil.
 When dry, Sossusvlei is hard and arid, and when wet, as it gets every 5-10 years when fed by the Tsauchab River, it becomes sticky and plastic.
-For the Tsauchab River the area is its final destination, and even in the wettest of years the river is simply soaked away into the salt/clay pan, giving the area its nickname, "place of no return."
-Altogether the blue sky, red dunes and white pans make a striking vision, reminiscent of movies such as "The Fall," "The Cell," and "Steel Dawn."
+The area is the river's final destination.
+Even in the wettest of years, the water soaks into the salt/clay pan, giving the area its nickname: "place of no return."
+Altogether the blue sky, red dunes, and white pans make a striking vision, reminiscent of movies such as "The Fall," "The Cell," and "Steel Dawn."

-Near by is yet another "place of no return" this one even older, and much more dead than Sossusvlei.
-Known as Dead Vlei or "dead marsh" (Vlei being Afrikaans for a type of marsh) it is found among the tallest dunes in the world, reaching some 400 meters or 1,312 feet high, taller than the Empire State Building.
-The tallest of the dunes even has its own nickname, "Big Daddy."
-Dead Vlei was once like Sossusvlei, with the river draining into it and nourishing desert life and even trees, but no longer.
+Nearby is yet another "place of no return" this one even older, and much more dead than Sossusvlei.
+Known as Dead Vlei or "dead marsh" (Vlei being Afrikaans for a type of marsh), it is found among the tallest dunes in the world -- some reach 1,312 feet high, which is almost as lofty as the Empire State Building.
+Dead Vlei was once like Sossusvlei, with the river draining into it nourishing desert life and even trees.
+But no longer.
 Some 900 years ago the climate dried up, and dunes cut off Dead Vlei from the river.

-It is a long 70 km drive from the park gates to the dunes of Sossusvlei and Dead Vlei.
-One of the many reasons to go is to experience the sun rise (or sun set) over the huge red sand dunes of the Namib desert.
-The skies which are among the clearest on the planet provide striking visions of sunset, sunrise and the stars.
+It is a 44-mile drive from the park gates to the dunes of Sossusvlei and Dead Vlei.
+One of the many reasons to go is to experience the sunrise (or sunset) over the huge red sand dunes of the Namib desert.
+The skies are among the clearest on the planet.